 When gallstones keep blocking a bile duct, you may have pain with fever and chills.
 Or your skin or the whites of your eyes may turn yellow.
 Call your doctor right away.
 Having stones in your bile duct increases your chance of having a swollen pancreas (pancreatitis).
 These symptoms may also be a sign of an infected gallbladder.

 Call your doctor right away if you have sudden or bad pain in your belly or chest and you are not sure what is causing it.
 Symptoms of gallstones may feel like chest pain caused by a heart attack or other serious problems.

 You may decide to go to the doctor because of pain in your belly.
 In this case, your doctor will ask you questions about when the pain started, where it is, and if it comes and goes or is always there.
 Your doctor may order imaging tests.
 These take pictures of the inside of your body.
 An ultrasound of the belly is the best test to find gallstones.
 This test does not hurt.

 Your ultrasound may not show gallstones.
 But if your doctor still thinks you have a problem with your gallbladder, he or she may order a gallbladder scan.
 In this test, a doctor injects dye into a vein in your arm.
 Then a machine takes X-rays as the dye moves through your liver, bile duct, gallbladder, and intestine.

 Most people have gallstones but don't know it because they do not have symptoms.
-Gallstones may be found by accident when you have tests for other health problems or when a woman has an ultrasound during pregnancy.
+Gallstones may be found when you have tests for other health problems or when a woman has an ultrasound during pregnancy.

 How are they treated?